Smallpox: Disease emergence

-The earliest credible clinical evidence of smallpox is found in the descriptions of smallpox-like disease in medical writings from ancient India (as early as 1500 BCE), and China (1122 BCE), as well as a study of the Egyptian mummy of Ramses V, who died more than 3000 years ago (1145 BCE).
+The earliest credible clinical evidence of smallpox is found in the descriptions of smallpox-like disease in medical writings from ancient India (as early as 1500 BCE), and China (1122 BCE), as well as a study of the Egyptian mummy of Ramses V (died 1145 BCE).
 It has been speculated that Egyptian traders brought smallpox to India during the 1st millennium BCE, where it remained as an endemic human disease for at least 2000 years.
 Smallpox was probably introduced into China during the 1st century CE from the southwest, and in the 6th century was carried from China to Japan.
 In Japan, the epidemic of 735–737 is believed to have killed as much as one-third of the population.
 At least seven religious deities have been specifically dedicated to smallpox, such as the god Sopona in the Yoruba religion in West Africa.
 In India, the Hindu goddess of smallpox, Shitala, was worshipped in temples throughout the country.

 A different viewpoint is that smallpox emerged 1588 CE and the earlier reported cases were incorrectly identified as smallpox.

 The timing of the arrival of smallpox in Europe and south-western Asia is less clear.
 Smallpox is not clearly described in either the Old or New Testaments of the Bible or in the literature of the Greeks or Romans.
 While some have identified the Plague of Athens – which was said to have originated in "Ethiopia" and Egypt – or the plague that lifted Carthage's 396 BCE siege of Syracuse – with smallpox, many scholars agree it is very unlikely such a serious disease as variola major would have escaped being described by Hippocrates if it had existed in the Mediterranean region during his lifetime.